What is Day trading?

 - Day trading has also been criticized as being too speculative in nature.

 Many retail forex trading platforms allow their traders to carry out day trading, and it is a trading style worth exploring for those who prefer to see the results of their forex trading activity in one day.
-Find out more about forex trading.
+Why not learn more about forex trading.

 Day trading is becoming more popular now that more people use the Internet.
 It is one of the Forex instruments (or products) offered by easyMarkets.